 - Record narration for PowerPoint presentations

 - Create enhanced PowerPoint presentations using Adobe Presenter add-in for Windows

-Lynda.com materials can be used to provide video-based training on a range of technology topics and are available through a special agreement with IU.
-See Lynda.com Online Training.
+Instructors can provide video-based training on a range of technology topics by using Lynda.com materials, available through an agreement with Indiana University.
+For more, see Using lynda.com at Indiana University; also, see Lynda.com Online Training.

-For information on distributing media resources, see What are my options for distributing readings and other resource media?
+For more on distributing media resources, see What are my options for distributing readings and other resource media?